-Support costs are those functions that assist the work of the company, but do not directly undertake charitable activities.
-Support costs include general management and backoffice costs, IT, Finance, HR, Payroll and governance costs, which support the company's programmes and activities.
+Support costs are those functions that assist the work of the Charity, but do not directly undertake charitable activities.
+Support costs include general management and back-office costs, IT, Finance, HR, Payroll and governance costs, which support the Charity's programmes and activities.